 “I’m not sure what you said.
 It’s hard to hear you.”

 “Sorry, it’s this Bluetooth.
 I don’t know why it works fantastic some days, then turns to crap on others.”
-She positioned the phone over her head, and pressed it against the ceiling as she spoke.
+Positioning her phone overhead, she pressed it against the ceiling.

 “Can you hear me now?”